FrostSpades/e2ee-messaging-board/README.md

-# End-to-End Encrypted Messaging Board Application
+# End-to-End Encrypted Messaging Board Website
 A website that serves as a messaging board that utilizes end-to-end encryption.

 Contents